What is Dash (DASH)?

 2. Buy Dash.

 You have two main ways to buy Dash: trade it with Bitcoin or buy it directly with fiat currency.

 Fiat currency is government-issued money like dollars, euros and yen.
 It’s centralised because it’s printed by the government — as opposed to many digital currencies that are decentralised and distributed by no one.

-It’s easiest to buy Dash if you already own bitcoin.
-Then it’s just a matter of moving your bitcoin to a cryptocurrency exchange and trading it for Dash.
-Bitfinex, Kraken, ShapeShift and Bittrex are a few popular exchanges that allow Dash trading.
-Read our guide on how to buy bitcoins.
+It’s easiest to buy Dash if you already own Bitcoin.
+Then it’s just a matter of moving your Bitcoin to a cryptocurrency exchange and trading it for Dash.
+Kraken, ShapeShift and Bittrex are a few popular exchanges that allow Dash trading.
+Read our guide on how to buy Bitcoins.

 Buying Dash with fiat currency is a little trickier because there aren’t many platforms that allow it.
 Two services that offer fiat-to-Dash transactions are BitPanda and Kraken.